IIIF/api/source/api/registry/image-extensions/index.md

 ## Abstract
 {:.no_toc}
-This is one of a number of [IIIF registries][annex-registry].
+This is one of a number of [IIIF registries][registry].
 It lists a set of extensions for the Image API that have been identified as useful for implementations.
 They may be defined by the IIIF community, or outside of it.

 Please send feedback to [iiif-discuss@googlegroups.com][iiif-discuss]